heutger/advancing-pmg/README.md

 # Advancing Proxmox Mail Gateway (especially Spam and Virus Detection)

-This repository contains adjustments to improve Proxmox Mail Gateway setup
+This repository contains adjustments to improve Proxmox Mail Gateway setup.

-## How to use
+## Usage

-Perform the following steps with the files provided
+Perform the following steps with the files provided: